datacarpentry/spreadsheets-socialsci/README.md

 2. Instrument information:
 The survey was split into several sections:
-A - General questions about when and where the survey was conducted B - Information about the household and how long they have been living in the area C - Details about the accommodation and other buildings on the farm D - Details about different plots of land they grow crops on E - Details about how they irrigate the land and availability of water F - Financial details including assets owned and sources of income G - Details of financial hardships
+A - General questions about when and where the survey was conducted;
+B - Information about the household and how long they have been living in the area;
+C - Details about the accommodation and other buildings on the farm;
+D - Details about different plots of land they grow crops on;
+E - Details about how they irrigate the land and availability of water;
+F - Financial details including assets owned and sources of income;
+G - Details of financial hardships;
-X - Information collected directly from the smartphone (GPS) or automatically included in the form (InstanceID)
+X - Information collected directly from the smartphone (GPS) or automatically included in the form (InstanceID).

 3. Data procesessing:
 The survey data was collected through interviews using forms downloaded to Android Smartphones.
 The survey forms were